 Your prayer beads are made from durable material.
 They are meant to last a lifetime.
 To keep them in their best possible state, it is preferable to avoid leaving them in direct sunlight and to carry them around in a compact pouch if possible.

-Your tasbih is not meant to be soaked in water.
+Your tasbih is not meant to be soaked in water nor exposed to excessive perspiration.
 This might have a damaging effect in the long run.
 We advise not to wear it when swimming or making wudu’.
 We have multiple tasbihs ourselves; some we keep in a special place inside our home, others we take with us on the road.
-An object of devotion, it is better not to take your tasbih with you into the bathroom.
+As an object of devotion, it is better not to take your tasbih with you into the bathroom.

 ABOUT THE STRING